cryptojoks/antofy-docs/docs/introduction.md

 ## Vision
 Antofy's vision is not only to be the best public blockchain, but also to focus on the discovery and support of high-potential developers and innovative projects.
 Relying on the world's largest trading ecosystem, Antofy is committed to becoming the birthplace of innovative technologies and innovative businesses, and building a complete ecological loop of technology development, application promotion, and trading.

-## Antofy’s Performance
-TPS: 2000+
-Average block interval: 2s
-Consensus Mechanism
-PA consensus mechanism: it has the characteristics of low transaction cost, low transaction delay, and high transaction concurrency.

-The maximum number of validators supported is 21.

-## Economic Model
+## Model
-The endogenous token on the chain is $BNI; the transactions consume $BNI as gas fee.
+The endogenous token on the chain is $ABN; with the "0" fee transactions.

-Miners pledge $BNI to become validator nodes.
-The reward of nodes is gas fee, which is distributed according to the mortgage proportion.

 ## Cross-Chain
 Assets such as ETH, BNB and stable coins can be mapped to Antofy by an asset bridge.
 The realization method is to lock a certain amount of tokens on the original chain then generate a corresponding number of tokens on Antofy.